Supported by Arts Council England, we’re focussed on developing the careers of new and emerging authors.

 Our sales are managed by Inpress Books and we’re distributed by Ingram Publisher Services.

+In 2023 it was announced that Dead Ink would be joining Arts Council England’s National Portfolio.
 Though we’ve grown over the last decade, our DIY roots persist and feed our ambitions.
-We’re based in Liverpool these days and operate out of our studio in Northern Lights in the Baltic Triangle.
+We’re based in Liverpool these days and operate out of our office on Hope Street.
 Every year brings us new challenges, but it also brings us new rewards as we bit by bit get bigger and bigger and better and better.